 If you are thinking of undertaking the (full) registration process as a CRT or in a non-school setting, the non-school setting examples may be of particular use.

 As part of the full registration process, you will need to provide evidence that you are meeting all 37 descriptors of the Australian Professional Standards for Teachers (APST) at the Proficient Teacher level.
-We have developed an Examples of Evidence for CRTs, which maps examples of CRT practice against each descriptor of the APST, this may help you in understanding how your practice can meet the standards.
+We have developed a CRT evidence guide, which maps examples of CRT practice against each descriptor of the APST, this may help you in understanding how your practice can meet the standards.

 More information on the provisional to (full) registration process, including videos, podcasts and other resources can be found here.